dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-eks.md

    --source-group [your_security_group]
    ```

-2. Dapr 1.14 Scheduler service requires a default storage class to be set.
-If you don't have one, patch your cluster with the command below:
+2. Add a default storage class if you don't have one:

   ```bash
   kubectl patch storageclass gp2 -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'